 The course employs a number of methodologies, many of which are unconventional.
 Here are the different methodologies and how they relate to the goals of the course:

 • Online lectures and related readings.
 The students listen to a series of online lectures to provide the necessary background and context for the other activities of the course.
 These lectures serve the goal of imparting some basic knowledge that the students then must apply.
-For an example of one of these on-line lectures, click here to read Professor Longan’s introductory lecture for the spring of 2013.
+For an example of one of these on-line lectures, click here to read Professor Longan’s introductory lecture for the spring of 2014.
 This lecture also describes in detail the purposes and methods of the course.
-The on-line lectures also cover issues such as the virtues of the professional lawyer, access to justice, large firms and professionalism, the adversary system and civility, representing unpopular clients, and bar admission.
+The online lectures also cover issues such as the virtues of the professional lawyer, access to justice, large firms and professionalism, the adversary system and civility, representing unpopular clients, and bar admission.

 (1) The students discuss case studies of lawyers who have confronted issues of professionalism and failed to live up to the ideals of the profession.
 For example, students read a case study about an over-zealous prosecutor who obtained a conviction for child molestation against a man who likely was innocent.
 These sessions give the students the chance to identify issues of professionalism, to discuss why the lawyers acted as they did, and to explore alternatives that the lawyers might have taken.
 In these sessions, the students are working on sensitivity to professionalism issues and are learning about the pressures in practice that can lead to unprofessional conduct.
 The students also learn something about why professionalism matters and begin the process of exploring how to make and implement a professional decision.

-(3) Toward the end of the semester, the students go in groups of three or four to interview experienced lawyers about life in the law.
+(3) Toward the end of the semester, the students go in groups of three or four to interview experienced lawyers or judges about life in the law.
 The students also read a biography or autobiography about a famous lawyer or judge.
 In the final two section meetings of the semester, the students talk about the interviews they conducted and the books that they read.
 The purpose of these two exercises is to expose students to lawyers who have lived lives in the law that have exemplified the values of professionalism and thereby to motivate the students to do so.

 • Weekly blogs.
 Each section has its own blog.
 The students are required to post an informal reflection once a week.
 The posts are not anonymous, and they are responses to prompts provided by the instructor.
 For a list of this year’s prompts, click here.
 The purpose of the blog is to require the students to engage in serious and regular reflection about what they are learning.
 In this semi-public forum, they should be developing their skills of reasoning, self-awareness and judgment.